(Part 2 of a 3 part series)

 - If they claim to speak to the animals and have some special technique or training methodology that no one else knows but them that was passed down to them from the gods (or dogs).
 Any secrets that won’t be revealed or don’t make sense and can’t be scientifically proven and explained, that is your cue to move on to another dog trainer.

 - If they do not know what the four quadrants of operant conditioning are like the back of their hand and think that Skinner is slang for the second part of the band, Lynyrd Skynyrd and start singing Free Bird, keep on walking.

 - If they request to have a session alone with your dog or without your presence, it’s time to find another dog trainer.

-- If you see a dog trainer claiming to practice positive reinforcement and then hypocritically claim not to use treats, food or rewards in their dog training methods you have stumbled upon a fraud and I would find another dog trainer.
+- If you see a dog trainer claiming to practice positive reinforcement and then hypocritically claim not to use treats, food or rewards in all of their dog training methods you have stumbled upon a fraud and I would find another dog trainer.

-- If the videos a dog trainer displays on their web site espouse dominance theory and has them referring to the dog incorrectly as alpha or dominating them, making analogies to wolves, advocating eating first, sleeping in a higher or better position, or if the trainer is advocating on dog walks that you must walk in front of your dogs at all times to show them who is boss and that you must go through doors first and not to let your pup walk a step in front of you or you will show them you are not the leader, this “trainer” has lost their mind.
+- If the videos a dog trainer displays on their web site espouse dominance theory and has them referring to the dog incorrectly as alpha or dominating them, making analogies to wolves, advocating eating first, sleeping in a higher or better position, or if the trainer is advocating on dog walks that you must walk in front of your dogs at all times to show them who is boss and that you must go through doors first and not let your pup walk a step in front of you, or you will show them you are not the leader, this “trainer” has lost their mind.
 I would run to find another dog trainer.